kadetito/project2022/README.md

 # project2022

-##Applied new REDUX Toolkit pattern
+## Applied new REDUX Toolkit pattern
+## Used VITE to create project